nickfreemandesign/PCB/README.md

 Notes on Nest.JS

 There is a lot to appreciate with this framework and it appears to have everything you need– including things you didn't know you needed.
+I have this feeling that devs who enjoy Angular feel right at home.

 Never having used Nest.JS, I toggled between reading the documentation carefully, and just getting something built.
 I was rather surprised to find out that this framework is default built on top of express.js.

+Ultimately, I find this framework slow to do simple things (serve static assets, manipulate response statuses, isolate router logic, import a 3rd party library, etc) because there is such a right "nest" way of doing things.

 ### Running the project